arminherling/Caracal/README.md

-# Aalenian
+# Caracal

 > [!NOTE]
 > Everything from syntax to semantics is currently work-in-progress and might change at any point.

 ## Description
-Aalenian is an imperative, compiled programming language designed with a focus on simple and enjoyable syntax with sensible defaults.
+Caracal is an imperative, compiled programming language designed with a focus on simple and enjoyable syntax with sensible defaults.
 The goal is a statically typed language that feels like a dynamically typed language thanks to type inference.

 ## Features
 - Static typing
 - Type inference
-- Modules
-- No semicolons

 ## Roadmap
 The current focus is on getting a minimal version up and running.
-For that, I'm targeting a bytecode VM, that is later going to be reused for compile time execution.
+For that, I'm generating C++ code, later on I'm probably gonna use LLVM.

 - Lexer: mostly done
 - Parser: basic syntax can be parsed but is missing advanced features
-- Typechecker: current focus of development
+- Typechecker: none yet
 - Optimizer: none yet
-- Codegen: none yet
+- Codegen: some code is already executable
-- Bytecode VM: very early version
-- Compile time execution: none yet

 ## Examples